Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-Differences between Barbecue chicken and Banana
+Differences between barbecue chicken and bananas

-• Barbecue chicken's daily need coverage for Cholesterol is 42% higher.
+• Barbecue chicken's daily need coverage for cholesterol is 42% higher.

 The food types used in this comparison are Chicken, broiler, rotisserie, BBQ, thigh meat and skin and Bananas, raw.